 It's possible to have hum canceling even with true single coil pickups,

-which are best for the true Telecaster sound.
+which are necessary for the true Telecaster sound.
 Using the middle position (both pickups)

-with one of the pickups wound in phase but with reverse magnetism will cause the pair to
+with one of the pickups wound backwards and with reverse magnetism will cause the pair to

 work like a humbucker and the hum is gone.
 So we wound our new Bridge pickup for hum canceling